FuelLabs/sway-standards/docs/src/src-6-vault.md

 ### Multi Asset Vault

-A basic implementation of the vault standard that supports any number of sub vaults being created for every AssetId.
+A basic implementation of the vault standard that supports any number of sub vaults being created for every `AssetId`.

 ```sway
 {{#include ../examples/src6-vault/multi_asset_vault/src/main.sw}}